nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 (cd stands for **c**hange **d**irectory)

 #### 5. Now type `pwd` again.
 Your new working directory should be the directory you just moved into.
 #### 6. You can go infinitely downward into folders using just `cd` and directory names, but what if you wanted to move into the folder that CONTAINS your working directory?
-The command line uses .. to denote moving up a folder.
+The command line uses `..` to denote moving up a folder.
 Try this, to get back into your original working directory:

 `cd ../`

 If you type in `pwd` again and hit enter, you should get your original working directory.

 #### 7. As you found out in item 3, `ls` simply lists the contents of your working directory, but doesn't list the contents of other directories contained in your directory.
 But you can actually list the contents of other directories if you put the name of the directory after `ls`, like you did for `cd`.
 For example, using the same directory name that you used in item 6, enter:

 `ls DirectoryName`

 This should list the contents of the directory with DirectoryName.

+#### 8. Check your understanding!
-#### 8. You can also combine the `..` functionality with ls to list the contents of a directory higher up in the tree.
+You can also combine the `..` functionality with ls to list the contents of a directory higher up in the tree.
 What would this command look like?
-1. First, change directory into your chosen DirectoryName.
+a.
+First, change directory into your chosen DirectoryName.
-2. Then, using `ls` and the `..` functionality, list the contents of the directory you were previously in.
+b.
+Then, using `ls` and the `..` functionality, list the contents of the directory you were previously in.
 (You can play around until you get this)

 -------
 ### Paths and directory structure